 A dog who is marking his territory isn’t doing so out of a need to urinate.
 To stop this behavior, you will need to figure out why it started.
 Some possible causes are:

-You’ve seen your dog sniff out a single speck of cereal beneath a sofa cushion, and she always seems to know when you open a jar of peanut butter, even when you don’t make a sound.
-That seemingly sixth sense she has that catches you in the act of fixing a midnight snack isn’t supernatural: dogs can smell nearly 100,000 better than humans.
+You’ve seen your dog sniff out a single speck of cereal beneath a sofa cushion, and he always seems to know when you open a jar of peanut butter, even when you don’t make a sound.
+That seemingly sixth sense he has that catches you in the act of fixing a midnight snack isn’t supernatural: dogs can smell nearly 100,000 better than humans.

-Once your dog has urinated indoors, there’s a risk that she’ll return to the same spot to go again, and she may develop a location or surface preference for this area if it continues.
-To stop her one-time indiscretion from becoming an ongoing issue, you need the right cleaning solution to remove the stain and eliminate any traces of odor that her super scent-detector might pick up.
+Once your dog has urinated indoors, there’s a risk that he’ll return to the same spot to go again, and he may develop a location or surface preference for this area if it continues.
+To stop his one-time indiscretion from becoming an ongoing issue, you need the right cleaning solution to remove the stain and eliminate any traces of odor that his super scent-detector might pick up.

-An enzyme-action cleaner is the best defense against lingering odors from pet urine and feces.
+An enzyme-action cleaner, like our Pet Stain & Odor Eliminator, is the best defense against lingering odors from pet urine and feces.
 When used properly, the enzymes in these solutions work to break down and digest stains and odors on the surface, as well as those that have seeped down into your carpet padding.
-Whether you’re housetraining a puppy or re-training a senior, removing the stains and odors from previous accidents as soon as possible helps reinforce your housetraining efforts.
+Whether you’re housetraining a puppy or re-training a senior, removing the stains and odors from previous accidents as soon as possible helps keep your dog from marking the same spot again and again.

 Stop your dog from re-marking